mikeanthonywild/osiris-docs/interim/draft.md

 This paper details an FPGA-based sensor-agnostic interface which can be used to connect any image sensor to any image processor, thus providing the basis for a truly modular and upgradeable camera system.

 ## A brief history of camera technology

-- Focus light through lens, through aperture, project onto backplane / imaging plane.
-The more light, the brighter the image. reference and diagram.
-- First camera as we know it... based on camera-obscura
-- All that's changed is the imaging plane - digital instead of analogue.
-- First digital camera at Eastman Kodak
-- Increased sensor size = higher quality images - same thing for film
-- Graph of notable camera system resolutions?

 Modern cameras can trace their humble beginnings back to the camera obscura first described by ancient Chinese philosopher Mozi, an optical trick used to pass light from an external scene through a hole and project it on a surface [http://www.sennhs.org/ourpages/auto/2013/4/1/41446028/The%20Birth%20of%20Cameras.pdf].
 In around 1816, French inventor Nicéphore Niépce managed to capture the first camera images using paper treated with silver chloride [Stokstad, Marilyn; David Cateforis; Stephen Addiss (2005).
 Art History (Second ed.).
 Upper Saddle River, New Jersey: Pearson Education. p.
 964. ISBN 0-13-145527-3.].
 Continuing his work, Niépce's partner Louis Daguerre developed the first conventional camera using a simple lens to focus light onto a silver-coated copper plate [http://preserve.harvard.edu/daguerreotypes/].